 - Start with one portion of each food on your plate.
 If you are still hungry, you can always get more. - Use the MyPlate model to create a balanced plate.
 Fill half of your plate with veggies (and/or fruit), 1/4 with protein, and 1/4 with starch, preferably a whole grain. - Check the serving size on packaged foods for guidance on portion size. - Eat your food while sitting down and using a plate or bowl.
 Avoid eating directly out of packages. - Eat regularly throughout the day; this helps keep you from getting too hungry. - Serve food on smaller plates. - Serve meals from the stove.
 This can help you avoid eating more when you are no longer hungry. - At restaurants, ask for a lunch-size portion, split your meal, or box up half to take home. - Skip the "clean plate" club.
-Instead, start with smaller portions, savor your food, and eat until you are satisfied. - Role model the behaviors that you want your children to develop.
+Instead, start with smaller portions, savor your food, and eat until you are satisfied.

-no more clean plate club!
+no more clean plate club